rj-rodriguez/ARPGGamepad/README.md

 2. How to use

-   There's a controller combobox, choose the controller you want to translate its input, this is just in case there's multiple gamepads on windows so you can choose which one.
-   While the ON checkbox is checked, the app will be translating the gamepad input using the current profile, any changes in the Analogs configuration require a reset of the ON checkbox.
-   Changing the profile will automatically load its settings, this doesn't require to reset the ON checkbox.
+Right now its split into 2 apps, the profile editor for edit/creation of profiles and the main ARPGGamepad executable where you select a profile and aim mode and does the actual input translation The intention is that in the next version, the ProfileEditor app will no longer be needed and all profile operations can be done in the main app.

+Profile Editor

-   Use the Reload button in case you make changes to a profile outside of the app while the app is running, you could also close/open the app.
+- Use the Reload button in case you made changes to a profile outside of the app while the app is running, you could also close/open the app.

-   Analog Configuration
+Analog Setup
 - Aspect Ratio.
 For aiming this should map the aspect raito of the current resolution, but it can be customized to the user needs, this indicates the shape of the ellipsis described while moving the analog.